Readme-Workflows/recent-activity/docs/Configuration.md

 #### `commit_username`
 > **Default:** `readme-bot`

-This setting allows you to change what is the author of the Committer.
+This setting allows you to change the name of the account that pushes the Readme Update.

 #### `commit_email`
 > **Default:** `41898282+github-actions[bot]@users.noreply.github.com`

-This setting allows you to change what is the email of the Committer.
+This setting allows you to change the e-mail of the account that pushes the Readme Update.

 #### `url_text`
 > **Default:** `{REPO}{ID}`